redhat-developer/rh-che/functional-tests/README.md

 By default the docker image is using latest master sources that are embedded inside the docker image along with required dependencies.
 It is possible to also mount local folder with alternative sources of rh-che/functional-tests

-This method spins up `che-starter` container and runs `chromedriver` inside the dependency image.
+This method runs `chromedriver` inside the dependency image.
 No additional steps required.

 ```